Structurelab Architects unveils floating marina concept for the South of France

 Recycled materials would comprise the structure itself, including 100 per cent recycled plastic and wood "specifically developed for marine environments".

-Lotus Marina is engineered for sub-24-metre vessels, though designer Jürgen Schubert told BOAT International that the project is "very easily scalable" and is currently under discussion with several manufacturers.
+Lotus Marina is engineered for sub-24-metre vessels, though designer Jürgen Schubert told BOAT International that the project is "very easily scalable", as well as having easy application to other geographical regions.

 Sign up to BOAT Briefing email